particle-iot/docs/src/content/guide/getting-started/start.md

 * *Blinking blue:* Listening for Wi-Fi credentials
 * *Solid blue:* Getting Wi-Fi info from app
 * *Blinking green:* Connecting to the Wi-Fi network
-* *Blinking cyan:* Connecting to the Particle Cloud
+* *Blinking cyan:* Connecting to the Particle Device Cloud
 * *Blinking magenta:* Updating to the newest firmware
 * *Breathing cyan:* Connected!